 GET IN INVOLVED IN OUR FAMILY SUPPORT NETWORK

-We rely on Family Support Network (FSN) volunteers in each state of our 19 regions nationwide to connect with families locally.
+We rely on Family Support Network (FSN) volunteers in each state nationwide to connect with families locally.
 Our FSN volunteers from each state connect with local families personally to answer questions and provide support, help locate and distribute local resource information, coordinate local events, and more.
-Find out how to get involved and get information on your local Family Support Network volunteer.

-There are two types of Family Support Network volunteers you may see mentioned:
+There are three types of Family Support Network volunteers:

-- Family Support Volunteer: Anyone who volunteers to support other families, either locally or virtually, in a specific way, which could include connecting with other families, leading a networking group on Zoom, or hosting an occasional social event, fundraiser, or walk, for example.
+- Family Support Volunteer: Anyone who volunteers to support other families, either locally or virtually, in a specific way.
+For example: connecting with other families or hosting an occasional social event.

 BOARD OF TRUSTEES AND COMMITTEES

-For more information about Board job descriptions or to find out about board member nominations, please contact the national office.
+For more information about Board job descriptions or to find out about board member nominations, please contact us.